 Marshes & Tidal Creeks

 There is no better proof of the unspoiled natural beauty of the area than the abundance and variety of wildlife which inhabit this coastal low country, yet enjoying them rarely requires ardent searching.
 In fact, a drive along St. Simons or Jekyll causeways, or most any road that bends near marshlands and tidal creeks, can reveal feeding marsh rabbits in the spring or fall or even great blue herons and majestic bald eagles all year round.
 The marsh serves as a nursery for the growing fish and shellfish, and the tall marshland grasses provide refuge for many adult animals in estuaries where the area's salt and fresh waters mix.
 Go bird watching to spot as many of the 400+ species of birds that can be found in the area!

 Finding Golden Isles Wildlife

-Take a dolphin tour, or simply relax on the beach to try to spot some of the incredible mammals that inhabit the southeastern Atlantic Ocean off the coast of the Golden Isles.
+Take a dolphin tour, or simply relax on the beach to try to spot some of the incredible mammals (or shelled creatures!) that inhabit the southeastern Atlantic Ocean off the coast of the Golden Isles.
 Visit during the wintertime for your chance to see migrating North Atlantic Right Whales that pass through our waters each season.
 Keep your eyes out for mothers who are migrating to give birth to their calves in the warmer waters!